Jewish tradition teaches that on this day on the Jewish calendar, Tisha B’Av (the Ninth day of the month of Av), five national calamities occurred:

 - On the eve of Tisha B’Av 1942, the mass deportation began of Jews from the Warsaw Ghetto, en route to Treblinka.

 More on the Ninth of Av here.
-This year the observance of the fast is pushed off by a day because of how fasting would affect the Sabbath, so the fast and related restrictions begin tomorrow (Saturday) tonight and continue through Sunday.
+This year the observance of the fast is pushed off by a day because it fell Sabbath, so the fast and related restrictions began tonight on the continue through tomorrow.
+Observant Jews have been fasting (a complete fast – no food, no water) from this evening, and continue until nightfall tomorrow (Thursday) night.

 For us, this is the “hardest” day of the year.